 When you’re on your own, for better or worse, there is no “A” for effort.
 If what you’re doing doesn’t work, you still have to pay the mortgage.
 You have to accept responsibility for whatever happens to you.
 (Gallup Management Journal, “The Talent to ‘Go It Alone’”)

-Politicians like President Obama often try to play the middle class against the wealthy by referring to the former as people “who play by the rules.”
+Politicians often try to play the middle class against the wealthy by referring to the former as people “who play by the rules.”
 What “rules” are they referring to?
 In a market economy, the only economic rules are those which limit one to voluntary exchange, respecting property rights, and keeping contracts.
 There can be no “rule” that one’s job—or even the company one works for—will exist forever.
 There can be no “rule” that a job, or an investment, or the real estate market will continue to offer the opportunities and returns they have in the past.
 As every investment prospectus says, “Past performance is no guarantee of future returns.”

 The Entrepreneurial Spirit